 As part of the quality control of the overall system each individual modelling building block as well as the posterior estimates need to be evaluated.
-In this respect, a powerful tool to assess the consistency of the posterior estimates and their uncertainties from atmospheric inversions are intercomparison studies as has been demonstrated in the past by the TRANSCOM project (e.g. Gurney et al., 2002) for the global scale and more recently by the EUROCOM project for the regional (European) scale (Monteil et al., 2019).
+In this respect, a powerful tool to assess the consistency of the posterior estimates and their uncertainties from atmospheric inversions are intercomparison studies, as has been demonstrated in the past by the TRANSCOM project (e.g. Gurney et al., 2002) for the global scale and more recently by the EUROCOM project for the regional (European) scale (Monteil et al., 2019).
 Such intercomparison studies provide useful insights on the range of plausible posterior estimates as derived from the whole modelling chain and, as such, should be extended to cover also fossil CO2 estimation.
+Intercomparisons should also be made with and within idealised setups, which allow to study methodological aspects such as the potential drastic overestimation of the posterior uncertainty in ensemble approaches as illustrated by Figure 5.